 Favorite Portland Shopping Areas

-I’ll recommend several shopping areas in Portland including the Hawthorne District, Division Street, the Pearl District and Downtown.
+I’ll recommend several shopping areas in Portland including the Hawthorne District, Division Street, the Pearl District, Mississippi, and Downtown.
 My list is hardly exhaustive, but if you enjoy shopping at independent stores, then each of these four recommended areas will provide you with hours of fun.

 The Hawthorne District offers some of the best shopping in Portland.
 It has become increasingly popular over the past decade, as is evidenced by the development of mini-malls and condo buildings.
 But there are still hundreds of independent shops and restaurants along this major thoroughfare of Portland.
 I’ll discuss the plethora of thrift and vintage stores here later, but it’s important to note that this is also a great street for dining and entertainment.
 If like me, shopping makes you hungry, then be sure to stop at Nick’s Famous Coney Island, Por Que No?, or Jam on Hawthorne.
 In the heart of the Hawthorne District is the historic Bagdad Theater which shows newly released movies.

 Division Street--or Division/Clinton Street--isn’t as large as the Hawthorne District, but also offers great shops.
 I particularly enjoyed ReBelle’s, an eclectic store full of clothes, jewelry, homegoods, and aromatherapy.
 Across the street is Fumerie, a high-end perfume store specializing in lesser known brands and scents.
 Clinton Street Record & Stereo sells new and used records in a wide range of musical genres.
 One of my favorite ice cream stores, Salt & Straw has a location here, as does my favorite Portland coffee chain, Stumptown (I know that Stumptown has expanded to many other cities, and now sells in retails stores all over the world, but it was founded here, so it remains my favorite coffee place in Portland).